MicrosoftDocs/sql-docs/docs/dma/dma-assess-sql-data-estate-to-sqldb-commandline.md

 ## Use DMACMD

-Use an XML file as input to run assessments at scale using the command line interface (DMACMD.exe).
+Use an XML file as input to run assessments at scale using the command-line interface (DMACMD.exe).

 Use the following sample command to pass an XML file to DMACMD and start the assessment: